Your First Company? Requirements for Irish Company Formation

 - Names of other Companies that the individual is a director of

 At least one of the proposed Directors of the company must be Resident within the European Economic Area (EEA) If a company has no EEA-resident director, they may enter into a ‘Section 43 Non-Resident Director’s Bond’ which can be arranged by Company Bureau.
 Please click here for more information.
 Alternatively if the company can prove that there is a “real and continuous link with one or more economic activities in the State” then it may be exempted from the requirement for a resident director.
 It should be noted that Directors have a number of legal duties and obligations imposed by the Companies Acts, other enactments and at common law.
 On this basis, Directors must be agree on incorporation that they understand these obligations and should therefore be a mininum of 18 years of age.

 An Irish Company must have a Company Secretary who is responsible for ensuring that statutory obligations are met with, such as maintaining the books of the company, and ensuring Annual Returns are filed on time.
 The company secretary can be one of the Directors, a separate individual or a Corporate Entity.
+In the situation where a company has a single director, a separate Company Secretary must be appointed.
 Company Bureau can act as your company secretarial mentor or become your company secretary if you require.
 For more information please click here.

 The Authorised (Nominal) Share Capital of the company is the amount of shares a company can call upon if required.
 We recommend for most companies an Authorised Share Capital of €100,000 divided into 100,000 shares of 1 Euro each.